A safer space for writers of all kinds and experience, both as a place to work & a place to share.

 Felix Da Costa Gomez

-Felix is a Canadian writer originally from Venezuela who is currently in their second year of an English degree.
-Their dream is to become an author, which they plan to pursue more vigorously once they have completed their academic studies.
-Felix’s focus is on fiction pieces, with their latest work in progress being a Western trilogy set in both the American Northwest and Southwestern Canada spanning from the 1880s to the late 1910s.
+Felix is a Canadian writer originally from Venezuela who is currently in his final year of an English degree and is the Vice President of Publications at Write Club.
+HIs dream is to become an author, which he plans to pursue more vigorously once he completes academic studies.
+Felix’s focus is on fiction pieces, with his latest work in progress being a Western trilogy set in both the American Northwest and Southwestern Canada spanning from the 1880s to the late 1910s.
 In addition to writing fiction, Felix has also recently discovered a newfound respect for poetry as an art form to express emotions, drawing on personal life experiences such as anarchy, reminiscence, and adolescent shenanigans.

 Latest Writings